allenc125789/pam-auth/README.md

 ## C Language
 - libpam-dev (Tutorial by fedetask: https://github.com/fedetask/pam-tutorials)

 This process involves creating and compiling a script in C directly interacting with the PAM system.
+Not really a wrapper as it is a direct method for interaction.

 ## End